ChrisTrannn/Evil-Geniuses-Assessment/README.md

 "python main.py" to start executing the program.

 ## Results
 The results and analysis to the questions can be found below.
+I have added some extra commentary to explain my design decisions and why I chose them over someting else.

 ## Task 1
 #### a.
 Handle file ingestion and ETL (if deemed necessary)